Occasionally, a little magic happens.

 This short, scenic walk is completely wheelchair accessible.

-On the return from short, easy hikes at Dog Lake and Cobb Lake to the Village of Radium Hot Springs, heavy weather is rapidly consuming sunny skies, but the left turn from Highway 93 into the roadside parking area for the Olive Lake Picnic Area is a spontaneous opportunity to embrace a late afternoon sightseeing opportunity.
-The tiny and pristine emerald lake is only 13 KM (8 miles) north from the Village of Radium Hot Springs.
+On the return from short, easy hikes at Dog Lake and Cobb Lake to the Village of Radium Hot Springs, heavy weather is rapidly consuming sunny skies, but the left turn, traveling south on Highway 93, into the roadside parking area for the Olive Lake Picnic Area is a spontaneous opportunity to embrace a late afternoon sightseeing opportunity.
+The tiny and pristine emerald lake is only 13 KM (8 miles) north (and a right turn) from the Village of Radium Hot Springs.

 Typically, this easily accessible and touristy attraction is very busy and this day is no exception.
 The paved parking area is full and a tiny vehicle becomes an advantage to wedge into a small, gravel space at the end of parking.
 On the short, casual stroll to the interpretive signage near the trailhead and above the covered picnic pavilion, a very light drizzle begins.
 The small roof over the interpretive plaques immediately provides three important benefits.
 First, the well-presented information offers fascinating historical insight into this location, second, protection from the light rain and third, the obstacle prevents being trampled to death by the throngs of people evacuating the attraction to avoid getting wet.